openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

       - Only compile the Sass files and do not deploy the resulting CSS files.

 ..
 This has the same description as skip-system in the wiki page.
 That doesn't
-.. seem correct to me. (per Peter)
+.. seem correct to me. (per Peter) I think he means the command on the next line.
+I don't know what wiki page he's referring to - Alison
 .. * - ``--enable-source-comments``
 ..   -